Toxic Subword Pruning for Dialogue Response Generation on Large Language Models: Introduction

 To reduce the risk of generating harmful content, these new applications of LLMs require safety alignment.
 This involves a fine-tuning process that directs pre-trained LLMs to be maximally helpful while ensuring safety \citep{bai2022training, touvron2023llama2, openai2023gpt4}.

-Yet, safety alignment happens in the training process, and it requires model updates which are often fragile without careful model-tuning by experienced NLP practitioners.
+Yet, safety alignment could be too expensive, especially for individual developers without many computational resources.
 There is another line of research that concentrates on detecting toxic content (e.g., abusive language) by external toxicity classifiers \citep{perez2022ignore,deshpande2023toxicity}.
-This is yet still not perfect, because there are even potential attackers who can write malicious injection prompts \citep{zhao-etal-2023-prompt,deng-etal-2023-attack} or even tune the model with harmful contents.
+This is still not perfect, because there are even potential attackers who can write malicious injection prompts \citep{zhao-etal-2023-prompt,deng-etal-2023-attack} or even tune the model with harmful contents.
 This means that the results of the harmful models will be consistently harmful, and detecting with safety classifiers will keep blocking the LLMs from outputting anything useful.

 Different methods have also been proposed to detoxify toxic LLMs \citep{geva-etal-2022-transformer, DEPN, edit_bias,wang-etal-2024-detoxifying}, however, they are still too complex to be quickly used.